Cenmrev/V2RayX/README.md

 open V2RayX.xcodeproj and use Xcode to build V2RayX.

 ## How does V2RayX work
 V2RayX provides a GUI to generate the config file for V2Ray.
-It includes V2Ray's binary executable(v1.7) in the Resources folder.
-V2RayX starts and stops V2Ray with `launchd` of OS X.
+It includes V2Ray's binary executable in the app bundle.
+V2RayX starts and stops V2Ray with `launchd` of macOS.

-V2RayX also allows users to toggle system proxy and switch proxy servers on the OS X menu bar.
+V2RayX also allows users to toggle system proxy and switch proxy servers on the macOS menu bar.

 ### manually update v2ray-core
 replace `V2RayX.app/Contents/Resources/v2ray` with the newest v2ray